VegaDeftwing/OpGuidesHugoSrc/content/Phil/Religion.md

 I think it's pretty safe to assume the vast majority of religious people are religious because it's how they were raised.
 It's effective, it's normalized, and <footnote>...assuming the population of that religion is having babies exceeding the replacement rate and conversion-away-from-that-religion-rate</footnote> is a guaranteed route for growth.

+I suspect this is a very big reason that branches of Christianity are against birth control: If there are less babies being made by their members, there's not enough new people to cover both the loss of members to death and just leaving the church.

 ### Missions

 Look, for this one I just can't sugar coat it, Missions: